Oregon Land Use Law Records

 “In 1973, SB 100 maintained SB 10's local government plan-making and zoning mandates, a deadline to complete those tasks, and authorization for a new state agency—the Land Conservation and Development Commission (LCDC)—to grant extensions and to take over planning and zoning when a local government failed to comply.
 LCDC was required to adopt statewide planning goals to provide standards for local government planning and zoning and to enforce conformance with those goals.
 The SB 10 goals were incorporated into SB 100 to serve on an interim basis, and they provided the foundation for the first set of fourteen statewide land-use planning goals that LCDC adopted in 1974.” (http://oep2.dev.research.pdx.edu/articles/senate_bill_10/#.U3z1E8YRN4w)

-The paper records produced by the 1973 Regular Legislative Session committees which discussed Senate Bill 100 have been digitized in Portable Document Format (PDF) and audio recordings of the committees in MP3 are available for research on this website.
+Paper records produced by the 1973 Regular Legislative Session committees which discussed Senate Bill 100 have been digitized in PDF and audio recordings of the committees in MP3 are available on this site.
 Digital copies of the audio recordings will be linked here when they are completed.

 Table of Contents